mmuekk/OkayJS/README.md

   person.age = 'None of your business';

-  // personErrors.age == { error: 'Number', message: 'is not a numeric value' }
+  // personErrors.age == { error: 'IsNumeric', message: 'is not a numeric value' }

 });
 ```